feathersui/feathersui-starling/documentation/help/markdown/page-indicator.md

 ### Layout

-You may set the `direction` of a page indicator to `DIRECTION_HORIZONTAL` or `DIRECTION_VERTICAL`.
+You may set the [`direction`](../api-reference/feathers/controls/PageIndicator.html#direction) of a page indicator to [`PageIndicator.DIRECTION_HORIZONTAL`](../api-reference/feathers/controls/PageIndicator.html#DIRECTION_HORIZONTAL) or [`PageIndicator.DIRECTION_VERTICAL`](../api-reference/feathers/controls/PageIndicator.html#DIRECTION_VERTICAL).
 The default layout direction is horizontal.
 Below, we change it to vertical:

 ``` code
 pages.direction = PageIndicator.DIRECTION_VERTICAL;
 ```

-We can set other layout properies, such as the [gap between symbols](../api-reference/feathers/controls/PageIndicator.html#gap), the padding around the edges, and the alignment, both [horizontally](../api-reference/feathers/controls/PageIndicator.html#horizontalAlign) and [vertically](../api-reference/feathers/controls/PageIndicator.html#verticalAlign):
+We can set other layout properies, such as the [`gap`](../api-reference/feathers/controls/PageIndicator.html#gap) between symbols, the padding around the edges, and the alignment, both [`horizontalAlign`](../api-reference/feathers/controls/PageIndicator.html#horizontalAlign) and [`verticalAlign`](../api-reference/feathers/controls/PageIndicator.html#verticalAlign):

 ``` code
 pages.gap = 4;